Lyrenhex/Verum-Server/README.md

 The data warnings only technically apply if Git is tracking your conf.json and users.json files...
 Which is probably isn't.
 Still, be careful!

+Be aware that the Verum Node program operates on a very much "rolling release" system, in which updates may be pushed frequently.
+It's **extremely advisable** for Nodes to keep up-to-date (or, at least, to keep their dependencies up-to-date).

 1. Back up all (if any) Node Data:
   - conf.json
   - users.json
-  - **NODE DATA SHOULD NOT BE BACKED UP IN THE FOLDER THAT THE SERVER OPERATES OUT OF, OR IN ANY CHILD FOLDERS.
-IT SHOULD BE BACKED UP HIGHER INTO THE FILE PATH; IT WILL BE WIPED OTHERWISE DURING UPDATE.**
-  - "Someone should have told them that the warnings come *after* the instructions" - not today, Dr. Strange.
-2. Fetch the new version of Verum-Server from the GitHub master branch (**Warning: will delete all data.**): (these instructions assume that you're running the standard Node code provided here, which creates config files and user data files for your Node)
+2. Fetch the new version of Verum-Server from the GitHub master branch: (these instructions assume that you're running the standard Node code provided here, which creates config files and user data files for your Node)
   1. Run `git fetch --all`
   2. Run `git reset --hard origin/master`
 3. Your user data will now be wiped.
 Restore it from the backup you made previously.